abuseofnotation/category-theory-illustrated/proposal.md

 About the author
 ---

-I am a bulgarian nerd who works in web programming with background in design and technical communication.
+I am a Bulgarian nerd who works in web programming with background in design and technical communication.
 I am into functional programming, from where I first learned about category theory but then started finding math more and more fascinating.

 Born and living in Sofia with my wife and kid.